Welcome to the

 - Spare plastic bag for muddy kit

-Wednesday 23rd April
+Thursday 23rd April 2026

 Summer Term 2:

-Wednesday 11th June
+Thursday 11th June 2026

 Children should continue to practice their times tables at home to help them improve their weekly scores.
 Knowing the times tables (and their associated division facts) supports mathematical learning and understanding.
+We encourage children to use TT Rockstars.
+Each child has their own login details.

-- Monday 16th June
+- Monday 22nd June 2026

-- Monday 7th July
+- Monday 13th July 2026

 Each task should be taken from a different row and a different column.
 We give children plenty of time to complete one piece of homework, so we expect it to be done carefully and to be something they’re proud to share with the class.
 All children need to hand in their homework by the due date.
 If they don’t, they’ll need to use their own time at school to finish it.
 We’re happy to provide any resources they might need to help them get it done at home.

-Remember Year 6, this is just one piece of homework every three to four weeks - it doesn’t need to be finished in one evening!
+Remember, Year 6, this is just one piece of homework every three to four weeks - it doesn’t need to be finished in one evening!
 A little bit every few nights will make it more manageable and will leave you with plenty of free time at home.

 Each week, the children will complete a diagnostic activity in class.
 This will automatically generate tailored question sets to target specific areas where they need support or development.
 The platform adapts to their responses, offering immediate feedback to guide their learning.